skyway/skyway-js-sdk-doc/docs/en/peer.md

 ### Event: `'disconnected'`

-Disconnected from the signaling server.
+Fired when disconnected from the signaling server.

 | Name | Type   | Description |
 | ---- | ------ | ----------- |